person12-max/lab9/lab-09-main/README.md

 **Discuss with your current teammate or another classmate and answer:** *What is a strategy for solving this problem?
 Try to avoid false sharing by adding the amount of padded bits needed programmatically*

+The strategy is that we use multiple threads to solve the problem where each thread will accumulate its value in its corresponding part of a sum array.
+In the end, we can then just sum up all the values in the sum array that contains the accumulated sum information from the threads.
+To avoid false sharing, we can create a padding to the array block so that its a two dimensional array to guarantee that each element of the array is sitting on a different cache line.

 Now implement in [omp5.c](./omp5.c) your strategy and time it: Implement your strategy and fill out the table below with how much time it takes to complete given the number of threads.
 Use [omp_get_wtime()](https://www.openmp.org/spec-html/5.0/openmpsu160.html#x199-9660003.4.1).

 Note: You can revisit [Tim Mattson's video](https://www.youtube.com/watch?v=OuzYICZUthM&list=PLLX-Q6B8xqZ8n8bwjGdzBJ25X2utwnoEG&index=7) if you get stuck for one potential solution.